 "They're the sort of on-demand news generation," Rosenstiel said.

-Americans get that first word an assortment of ways.
+Americans get that first word in an assortment of ways.
 Traditional news operations still dominate, but word of mouth, email and text messages, Facebook and Twitter, and electronic news alerts also come into play.

 Most people say they have more confidence in a story when they get it directly from a news-gathering operation.
 But their media habit doesn't include paying for it — only about a fourth have paid subscriptions.